Wellcome Senior Research Fellow

 Orienting chromosomes during mitosis and meiosis

 Our goal is to understand the molecular mechanisms that ensure the accurate transmission of chromosomes to daughter cells during cell division.
-Errors in chromosome segregation generate cells with the wrong number of chromosomes, known as aneuploidy.
-Aneuploid somatic cells, arising as a result of errors in mitosis, are associated with cancer.
-Aneuploid gametes are generated from erroneous meiosis and are causative for miscarriages, infertility and birth defects.
-We aim to uncover conserved and fundamental mechanisms in both mitosis and meiosis by employing yeast cells and frog oocytes as models, together with a wide range of cell biological and biochemical methodologies.
+Errors in chromosome segregation generate cells with the wrong number of chromosomes, a condition called aneuploidy.
+Aneuploid somatic cells arise due to errors in mitosis and are associated with cancer.
+Aneuploid gametes are generated from erroneous meiosis and cause miscarriages, infertility and birth defects.
+Mitosis and meiosis are highly conserved, so we use yeast to uncover fundamental mechanisms of chromosome segregation.
+We also work with human oocytes to understand how the mechanisms we identify impact human fertility.

 Structural and functional organisation of pericentromeres